benjspitler/benjspitler.github.io/EDPI.md

 ### Website

-THis
+The idea behind the Index was not only to collect this data and build a dataset, but also to create an intuitive website that would allow human rights activists, journalists, policymakers, and the general public to interact with the data and understand key insights.
+The [Egypt Death Penalty Index website](https://egyptdeathpenaltyindex.com/) reproduces the underlying dataset in an easily navigable web interface where users can view, filter, and sort data regarding both individual defendants in death penalty cases and also capital trials that have led to death sentences:

-The raw dataset is available to the public in its raw form [here](https://egyptdeathpenaltyindex.com/download-data), and the layout looks like this:
+The data is available to the public in its raw form [here](https://egyptdeathpenaltyindex.com/download-data), and the layout looks like this:

+### Insights

 ### Impact